mfem/web/src/integration.md

 The `MixedScalarIntegrator` is designed to help construct `BilinearFormIntegrators` which build an integrand from two sets of scalar-valued basis function evaluations.
-Such integrands will involve combinations of the following quantites:
+Such integrands will involve combinations of the following quantities:

 + Scalar-valued basis functions obtained from `CalcPhysShape`
 + Divergence of vector-valued basis functions obtained from `CalcPhysDivShape`